Jim Poole (pitcher): Career

-He was signed as a free agent by the Cleveland Indians on four occasions: March 18, 1995; July 22, 1998; August 26, 1999; and June 9, 2000.
-He appeared twice with the Indians in the 1995 World Series, both losses to the Braves at Atlanta–Fulton County Stadium.
+Poole was signed as a free agent by the Cleveland Indians on four occasions: March 18, 1995; July 22, 1998; August 26, 1999; and June 9, 2000.
+He appeared twice with the Indians in the 1995 World Series, both losses to the Atlanta Braves at Atlanta–Fulton County Stadium.
 He retired all three batters faced in the seventh inning of Game 2.
 He was the losing pitcher in the decisive Game 6, giving up the only run of the contest.
 He relieved starting pitcher Dennis Martínez with Mark Lemke at second, Chipper Jones at first and two outs in the fifth and struck out Fred McGriff on three pitches.
 The next batter Poole faced to start the bottom of the sixth was David Justice who, with a 1–1 count, hit a high-and inside fastball for a home run over the right-field fence.
-Poole said after the Series-ending loss, "It was a pitch that was supposed to be down and away, and it was up and in.
+Poole said after the series-ending loss, "It was a pitch that was supposed to be down and away, and it was up and in.
 If I don't throw that pitch, we're still playing."
-Prior to the homer in the top of the sixth, he had his first MLB at bat in which he fouled out to McGriff in an unsuccessful attempt to bunt over to second Tony Peña who had led off the inning with the Indians' only hit of the match.
+Prior to the homer in the top of the sixth, he had his first MLB at bat in which he fouled out to McGriff in an unsuccessful attempt to bunt over to second Tony Peña who had led off the inning with the Indians' only hit of the game.

-He was acquired along with cash by the San Francisco Giants from the Indians for Mark Carreon on July 9, 1996.
+Poole was acquired along with cash by the San Francisco Giants from the Indians for Mark Carreon on July 9, 1996.
 He had pitched 26 2/3 innings in 32 games with a 4–0 record and a 3.04 earned run average (ERA) prior to the trade.
 The Giants addressed a need for left-handed pitchers at the time of the transaction.
+He played the next two seasons with the Giants, before his release in July 1998.
+He signed as a free agent with the Cleveland Indians for the remainder of the 1998 season.
+Beginning the 1999 season with the Philadelphia Phillies, he was released in August and completed the season with the Cleveland Indians.
+In the 2000 season, Poole appeared in 23 games combined with the Detroit Tigers and Montreal Expos.

+Honors and awards

+Poole was inducted into the Georgia Tech Sports Hall of Fame in 1997.

+Later life

+Following retirement at the end of the 2000 season, Poole was a fundraiser and supporter of the Alexander Tharpe Fund for the Georgia Teach baseball program.
+In 2010, he began serving as the pitching coach at Johns Creek High School in Fulton County, Georgia.
+He subsequently worked as an advisor for the Baseball Division of BIP Wealth.

-In 2021, Poole was diagnosed with amyotrophic lateral sclerosis.
+In 2021, Poole was diagnosed with amyotrophic lateral sclerosis (ALS).
+After his diagnosis, he worked to raise awareness for ALS with the Major League Baseball ALS board and Georgia Tech.

+Poole died from ALS at age 57 on October 6, 2023, in Alpharetta, Georgia.